just-hms/data-mining-and-machine-learning-notes/docs/6-Clustering.md

 To construct the different partitions simultaneously, the objects have to be processed in a specific order:

 - `OPTICS` begins with an arbitrary object from the input database as the current object, $p$.
-It retrieves the $Eps-neighborhood$ of $p$, determines the core-distance, and sets the reachability-distance to undefined.
+It retrieves the $\varepsilon$-neighborhood of $p$, determines the core-distance, and sets the reachability-distance to undefined.

 - If $p$ is not a core object, `OPTICS` simply moves on to the next object in the `OrderSeeds` list.

-- If $p$ is a core object, then for each object $q$ in the `Eps-neighborhood` of $p$, `OPTICS` updates its reachability-distance from $p$ and inserts $q$ into `OrderSeeds` if q has not yet been processed.
+- If $p$ is a core object, then for each object $q$ in the $\varepsilon$-neighborhood of $p$, `OPTICS` updates its reachability-distance from $p$ and inserts $q$ into `OrderSeeds` if q has not yet been processed.

-his `Eps-neighborhood` is not the `Eps` we use in the `DBSCAN`, but it's just the larger distance that leads the search for points from the `OPTICS`.
+his $\varepsilon$-neighborhood is not the $\varepsilon$ we use in the `DBSCAN`, but it's just the larger distance that leads the search for points from the `OPTICS`.

 The objects contained in `OrderSeeds` are sorted by their reachability-distance to the closest core object from which they have been directly density reachable.
 In each step of the WHILE- loop, an object currentObject having the smallest reachability-distance in the seed-list is selected by the method `OrderSeeds:next()`.

-- The Eps-neighborhood of this object and its core-distance are determined.
+- The $\varepsilon$-neighborhood of this object and its core-distance are determined.
 Then, the object is simply written to the file OrderedFile with its core distance and its current reachability- distance.

 - The iteration continues until the input is fully consumed and `OrderSeeds` is empty.